 Even if you’ve got the best intention to settle your balance in full every month, it pays to understand how late payments lead to added credit card fees.
 Canadian credit cards offer a minimum interest-free grace period of at least 21 days after the billing period.
 However, if you fail to pay in full by the due date, you’ll be charged interest.

 All Canadian credit cards charge interest on unpaid balances, but you may be able to escape a penalty for a tardy payment.
 For instance, some Canadian banks may not impose a late payment “fee” on their credit cards, but you’ll still rack up interest on the outstanding balance.
-However, making late or missing payments could cost you in other ways: some institutions may automatically hike the APR (Annual Percentage Rate) if you make two late payments in a 12-month period.
+However, making late or missing payments could cost you in other ways: some institutions may automatically hike the interest rate if you make two late payments in a 12-month period.
 Make a habit of it and late payments could damage your credit score.

 The bottom line?
 Missed or late payments on your credit card are never a good idea.
 Avoid this sticky situation by setting up pre-authorized payments from your chequing or savings account on (or ideally, before) your payment due date.

 * This post was not sponsored.
 The views and opinions expressed in this review are purely my own.

 - Best Budget Apps and Budgeting Tools on the Market in 2019 - November 25, 2019

 - Best Home Insurance in Canada - October 7, 2019

 - How to Avoid Credit Card Fees in Canada - September 4, 2019